pydantic/pydantic/docs/usage/validators.md

 A few things to note on validators:

-* validators are "class methods", so the first argument value they receive is the `UserModel` class, not an instance of `UserModel`.
+* Validators are class methods, so the first argument value they receive is the class itself (in this example, `UserModel`), not an instance of the class.
-* the second argument is the field value to validate; it can be named as you please
+* The second argument is the field value to validate; it can be named as you please.
-* the third argument is an instance of `pydantic.FieldValidationInfo`
+* The third argument is an instance of `pydantic.FieldValidationInfo`.
+    This provides access to the field's properties.
-* validators should either return the parsed value or raise a `ValueError` or `AssertionError` (``assert`` statements may be used).
+* Validators should either return the parsed value or raise a `TypeError`, `ValueError`, or `AssertionError` (`assert` statements may be used).

 !!! warning
     If you make use of `assert` statements, keep in mind that running Python with the [`-O` optimization flag](https://docs.python.org/3/using/cmdline.html#cmdoption-o)
     disables `assert` statements, and **validators will stop working**.

-* where validators rely on other values, you should be aware that:
+* Where validators rely on other values, you should be aware that:
     * Validation is done in the order fields are defined.
         E.g. in the example above, `password2` has access to `password1` (and `name`), but `password1` does not have access to `password2`.
-See [Field Ordering](models.md#field-ordering) for more information on how fields are ordered
+See [Field Ordering](models.md#field-ordering) for more information on how fields are ordered.

-    * If validation fails on another field (or that field is missing) it will not be included in `values`, hence `if 'password1' in values and ...` in this example.
+    * If validation fails on another field (or that field is missing), it will not be included in values passed to the function, hence `if 'password1' in info.data and ...` in this example.

-## Annotated Validators
+## Annotated validators

+Annotated validators are a way to apply validators to fields without using `@field_validator`.
+Instead, you can specify the validator directly in an `Annotated` field's type annotation.

 ??? api "API Documentation"
     [`pydantic.functional_validators.WrapValidator`][pydantic.functional_validators.WrapValidator]<br>